ckormanyos/xxd/README.md

   - Handle GCC warnings from `-Wall`, `-Wextra`, `-Wpedantic`, `-Wconversion` and `-Wsign-conversion`.
   - Add CI consisting of MSVC/GCC/clang builds and a handful of straightforward test cases.
   - Upload build artifacts in CI for `xxd-x86_64-linux-gnu` and `xxd-win64-msvc`, see also discussion in [issue 11](https://github.com/ckormanyos/xxd/issues/11).
-  - Handle adaptations for quality checks performed via CodeSonar, as described in [issue 15](https://github.com/ckormanyos/xxd/issues/15) and [issue 23](https://github.com/ckormanyos/xxd/issues/23).
+  - Resolve code-technical issues (and/or disable some) found via quality checks performed with CodeSonar, as described in [issue 15](https://github.com/ckormanyos/xxd/issues/15) and [issue 23](https://github.com/ckormanyos/xxd/issues/23).

 ## Usage